E-boat: Operations with the Kriegsmarine

 E-boats of the 6th & 9th flotillas from Cherbourg attacked Exercise Tiger on 28 April 1944, causing about 749 American Army and Navy casualties.

 The E-boats of the 9th flotilla were the first naval units to respond to the invasion fleet of Operation Overlord.
 They left Cherbourg harbour at 5 a.m. on 6 June 1944.
 On finding themselves confronted by the entire invasion fleet, they fired their torpedoes at maximum range and returned to Cherbourg.

 During World War II, E-boats claimed 101 merchant ships totalling 214,728 tons.
 Additional claims include 12 destroyers, 11 minesweepers, eight landing ships, six MTBs, one torpedo boat, one minelayer, one submarine, and a number of smaller craft such as fishing boats.
 They also damaged two cruisers, five destroyers, three landing ships, one repair ship, one naval tug, and numerous other merchant vessels.
 Sea mines laid by the E-boats sank 37 merchant ships totalling 148,535 tons, a destroyer, two minesweepers, and four landing ships.

-E-boat crews were awarded 23 Knight's Cross of the Iron Crosses and 112 German Crosses in Gold.
+E-boat crews were awarded 23 Knight's Crosses of the Iron Cross and 112 German Crosses in Gold.